Farzana76/Farzana76/README.md

 - Hi, I’m Farzana Sharmin Mou
+- I'm doing MSc in Artificial Intelligence and Machine Learning
-- I’m interested in web development and image processing.
+- I’m interested in machine learning, data science and web development.
-- I’m a MERN stack developer.
+- I’ve 1y experience in MERN stack development.
-- I’m looking to collaborate on website developement.
+- I’m looking to collaborate on machine learning project.
 - How to reach me farzanamou773@gmail.com or https://www.linkedin.com/in/farzana76/

 <!---